linslin/laravel-coffee-cache/readme.md

         'www.production.com',
         'subdomain.production.com',
     ]; // optional, leave this array empty if you want to cache all domains.
+    $coffeeCache->enabledHttpStatusCodes = [
+      '200',
+      '202',
+    ]; //list of HTTP-Status codes which should be cached.
     $coffeeCache->handle();
     ```
     Replace all code lines under `$kernel = $app->make('Illuminate\Contracts\Http\Kernel');` with this lines: